Logius-standaarden/API-Design-Rules/sections/designRules.md

                </tr>
             </tbody>
          </table>
-         <div class="example">The following table shows some examples of the use of standard HTTP methods:
+         <aside class="example">The following table shows some examples of the use of standard HTTP methods:
       <table>
       <thead>
       <tr>